scottfabini/machine-learning-perceptron/2_multi-layer/README.md

 ## Synopsis

-Machine Learning using a multi-layer neural network with 784 inputs (corresponding to 28x28 image from MNIST dataset) and 10 output classifiers (corresponding to digits 0-9).
+Machine Learning using a multi-layer neural network with 784 inputs (corresponding to 28x28 image from MNIST dataset), a configurable number of classifiers in hidden layer, and 10 output classifiers (corresponding to digits 0-9).

 Confusion Matrix showing correlation between target and actual results.
 High numbers on diagonal indicate correct classification.<br>
 ![alt tag](http://web.cecs.pdx.edu/~sfabini/img/confusion_matrix.png)